-Enemies give us an object for our fears – a sense of this is what’s wrong with the world and this is how we can fix it.
+Enemies give us an object for our fears – a sense that this is what’s wrong with the world, and this is how we can fix it.

 This is what politicians play to constantly, with politicians from the Right making it sound like undocumented immigrants are ruining our country and politicians from the Left acting like every Trump voter is a white supremacist ready to usher in the Fourth Reich.
 In each case, we’re given enemies to project our fear onto – the psychological trade-off with politicians is we put them in control, and they make us feel in control and safe.